Egypt travel advice

 North Sinai Governorate

 The security situation in North Sinai Governorate, particularly the areas bordering Israel and the Gaza Strip, is extremely unpredictable.
 Terrorist groups regularly carry out attacks against Egyptian security forces.
-A state of emergency is in effect, as is a curfew from 5 p.m. to 7 a.m., due to ongoing Egyptian military operations against terrorist groups in the region.
+A curfew is in effect from 5 p.m. to 7 a.m., due to ongoing Egyptian military operations against terrorist groups in the region.
 Road blockades by unsanctioned groups, kidnappings, robberies and carjackings by armed groups and terrorists occur.

 South Sinai Governorate